bibymaths/phoskintime/kinopt/README.md

 ---

-## Contributing & License

-Contributions are welcome!
-Please refer to the main repository documentation for guidelines on contributing, reporting issues, and feature requests.

-**kinopt** is distributed under the BSD Clause 3 license.
-See the LICENSE file in the repository for more details.

----

 This README provides an overview of the **kinopt** framework, outlining its structure, features, and usage instructions.
 For detailed documentation on each submodule, please refer to the individual README.md files within the respective directories.